Oman ICT Market Size and Share

 • By product type, IT services led with 34.78% revenue share in 2025, while IT security and cybersecurity is projected to record a 9.12% CAGR through 2031.

-• By enterprise size, large enterprises contributed 54.21% of spending in 2025, whereas small and medium-sized enterprises are set to post a 9.42% CAGR over the same horizon.
+• By enterprise size, large enterprises contributed 54.21% of market share in 2025, whereas small and medium-sized enterprises are set to post a 9.42% CAGR over the same horizon.

-• By end-user industry, government and public sector accounted for 21.44% of 2025 expenditure, but retail, e-commerce and consumers are forecast to expand at a 9.65% CAGR through 2031.
+• By end-user industry, the government and public sector accounted for 21.44% of market share in 2025 expenditure, but retail, e-commerce, and consumers are forecast to expand at a 9.65% CAGR through 2031.

 Note: Market size and forecast figures in this report are generated using Mordor Intelligence’s proprietary estimation framework, updated with the latest available data and insights as of January 2026.